elusivecodes/FyreCookie/README.md

 - `$name` is a string representing the cookie name.
 - `$value` is a string representing the cookie value.
 - `$options` is an array containing cookie options.
+    - `expires` is a number representing the cookie lifetime, and will default to *0*.
+    - `domain` is a string representing the cookie domain, and will default to "".
+    - `path` is a string representing the cookie path, and will default to "*/*".
+    - `secure` is a boolean indicating whether to set a secure cookie, and will default to *false*.
+    - `httpOnly` is a boolean indicating whether to the cookie should be HTTP only, and will default to *false*.
+    - `sameSite` is a string representing the cookie same site, and will default to "*Lax*".

 ```php
 CookieStore::set($name, $value, $options);